Azure/azure-sdk-for-net/sdk/automanage/Azure.ResourceManager.Automanage/README.md

-# Microsoft Azure Automanage Management client library for .NET
+# Microsoft Azure Automanage management client library for .NET

 The Microsoft Azure Automanage offers a unified solution to simplify IT management.
 With point-and-click simplicity, automate operations and apply consistent best practices across the entire lifecycle of Windows Server and Linux servers in Azure or in hybrid environments enabled by Azure Arc.